sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 The results: we are able to reject the null for Gemma-7b, Mistral-7b-instruct-v0.1 and Phi-2 (performing worse), and Llama3-8b (performing better).  -->

 ## 99% Confidence intervals
+For completeness, we include 99% confidence intervals for the point estimates of $$p_m$$:

 {% include figure.html
   path="assets/img/2025-04-28-towards-more-rigorous-llm-evals/wilson_0.99.png"